TestGorilla LogoTestGorilla Logo

 • Identifying details, patterns, and errors

-For which roles should you use an attention to detail (visual) test?
+For which roles should you use an attention to visual detail test?

-Problem solving
+Problem Solving

-Problem solving is the ability to make smart decisions based on the data at hand.
+Problem Solving is the ability to make smart decisions based on the data at hand.
 It also encompasses the ability to define and evaluate a problem in the first place.
+How someone handles new situations will depend largely on their problem-solving skills.

 Covered skills